What are USPTO requirements for design patent drawings?

 Need to file a US design patent application with proper drawings?

 Line drawings prepared by non-patent illustrators or foreign firms might not work for US patent filings.
-Feel free to reach out to US design patent attorney Vic Lin at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you file a proper design patent application.
+Feel free to reach out to US design patent attorney Vic Lin at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you file a proper US design patent application.

 How useful was this post?